Santa Fe Group (geology): Fossils

-Fossils found in the Santa Fe Group include the canids Hemicyon and Carpocyon webbi, the antilocaprids Cosoryx, Merycodus, and Ramoceros, chiroptera from the Vespertilionidae and Antrozoinae, the turtle Glyptemys valentinensis, and mastodonts.
+Fossils found in the Santa Fe Group include the hemicyonid Hemicyon and the borophagine canid Carpocyon webbi, the antilocaprids Cosoryx, Merycodus, and Ramoceros, chiroptera from the Vespertilionidae and Antrozoinae, the turtle Glyptemys valentinensis, and mastodonts.

 Economic geology

 The groundwater potential of the Santa Fe Group was recognized by Bryan Kirk in 1938, and the Alamosa subbasin of the San Luis Valley, the central part of the Albuquerque Basin, and the southern Mesilla basin from Las Cruces to El Paso are now among the most productive groundwater reservoirs in the western United States.
 In the Albuquerque area, this has produced significant drawdown of the water table, in some places exceeding 100 ft.
 The aquifer continues to be studied to characterize the effects of new development, and resulting shifts in groundwater flow, on pollutants in the aquifer.

 History of investigation

 Hayden gave the name "Santa Fe Marls" to the extensive sedimentary beds in the valley of the Rio Grande near Santa Fe during his 1869 survey of New Mexico and Colorado.
 He likened these to the badlands of South Dakota and correctly determined that they were upper Tertiary in age and were much younger than the Galisteo Formation beds which they overlie.
 He noted their great thickness, which he observed to be at least 1500 feet.

 By 1936, the Santa Fe Formation had been traced from central New Mexico into southern Colorado.
 Two years later, Bryan recognized that it extended at least from the San Luis Basin to beyond El Paso and was extensively faulted and deformed.
 He interpreted the formation as being deposited in a series of basins along an ancestral Rio Grande.
 The formation was promoted to group rank in 1953 and defined by Baldwin three years later as basin-filling sedimentary and volcanic rocks of the Rio Grande rift.

 Galusha and Blick advocated a much narrower definition of the Santa Fe Group in 1971.
 They restricted it to the Tesuque Formation and Chamita Formation in the Espanola basin, and specifically excluded the older Abiquiu and Zia Formation and younger Ancha Formation.
 However, the broad 1956 definition by Baldwin has been widely accepted.